andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 Summative assessments through feedback is good if time permits.
 But really only helps the instructor for the next iteration of the class.
 However, it is extremely effective to get iterative feedback for a specific workshop.

-> here's just some formative checks on learning I personally have found effective
+> here's some examples of formative checks on learning I personally have found effective

 > As a side note Checks on learning should be viewed as an educational tool not simply a diagnostic one for the instructor.